-Now mainly grown in America, Spain, the Middle East and India, pomegranates originated in Iran.
+Now mainly grown in America, Spain, the Middle East and India, pomegranates originated in the area from Northern India to Iran.
 They have a round shape, like an apple, with a hard, shiny skin blushed with red or yellow.
 Inside, scores of edible little white seeds are held in jewel-like, ruby-coloured sacs filled with sweet, juicy flesh.
 The sacs themselves are packed in a bitter, pale yellow pith.

 Pomegranates have always been highly prized for their flavour, but their recent emergence as a highly nutritious superfood, packed with antioxidant vitamins, has made them even more popular.
 The skin and the pith should not be eaten.